 It is a sweet card, no doubt about it.
-Take the best player in the world, a cool design with some cool photography, from a trading card company with a small print run and the worst trading card cutting method possible – a wire, and you get an extremely limited number of high quality, well preserved cards.
-Cards that have escaped sticky fingers from snow cones, the wrath of the bike spokes, and trading them back and forth with friends.
+Take the best hockey player in the world, a cool design, some cool photography, and licensed for production by a candy company with a dull cutting blade, and you get an extremely limited number of high quality, well preserved cards.
+Cards that have escaped sticky fingers from snow cones, the wrath of bike spokes, and trading them or even throwing them like throwing stars back and forth with friends.

-According to the photographer, Steve Babineau, the image was taken in the last few weeks of the regular season, and based on their schedule at that time, it was most likely taken on either Friday March 30 or Sunday April 1, 1979, in Springfield, Massachusetts, at a game between Edmonton Oilers (WHA) and the New England Whalers (WHA), on a weekend of their third and second-to-last away-games against the Whalers.
+According to the photographer, Steve Babineau, the image was taken November 9, 1978, in Springfield, Massachusetts, at a game between Edmonton Oilers (WHA) and the New England Whalers (WHA).
 A number of images in the series were taken that night, some evidence of this is that a number of the Hartford cards carry images of New England Whalers who stayed with the team through the NHL expansion and became Hartford Whalers.
 Also, there’s an Oiler behind Howe in his card image.

 If it wasn’t for how the NHL / WHA conflation came to be, with the NHL having the upper hand and demanding that this be treated as an expansion and not a merger, then OPC #18 would be Gretzky’s second hockey card; his first with the Racers in ’78 in the WHA, which is just a horrible card and would never have been half as much fun to collect.